 Yo-Yo biscuits were just one of the popular products made by Menz.
 Another classic was the Bush Biscuit, apparently a version of the hard-tack ship biscuits that were more famous for their keeping qualities than their appetite appeal.
 These hard biscuits were also a South Australian phenomenon, perhaps because Adelaide was a favoured jumping-off point for inland expeditions.
 Bush biscuits could be eaten plain or with butter and, in later years, Vegemite.
 Sadly, unlike the Yo-Yo, they have disappeared.

 The biscuit-making arm of W. Menz and Co. was sold to Arnott’s in 1962 and by 1979, after a series of take-overs and mergers, the company was known as Arnott-Motteram-Menz.
 The Yo-Yo then became part of the Arnott’s range.

-When Arnott’s was bought by the American Campbell’s Soup Company the confectionery business was sold to the dried fruit company Robern.
-It now operates as Robern Menz.
+When Arnott’s was bought by the American Campbell’s Soup Company the confectionery business was sold to the dried fruit company Robern which operated as Robern Menz until 2021 when it changed its name to Menz Confectionery.
 In 2018, Robern Menz bought the famous Violet Crumble brand from Nestlé, adding another iconic Aussie product to their range.

 In July 2022, a “flashback” on Seven News in Adelaide talked about the history of the Yo-Yo biscuit.
 The segment focused mainly on the catchy jingle from the Arnott era, but I was interviewed about the early history.
 The segment was posted on Seven’s Facebook page here.